ShaunFerris/Coding-Note-Taking/General/General - Docker.md

 ## Building an image from the dockerfile
 To build the image that we will run as a container, run `docker build -t <app-name>:<app-version-tag> <location-of-dockerfile>`.
 For example: `docker build -t my-app:1.0 .`

+Often you will want to run multiple services from docker images to make up your app.
+To do this you can use docker compose, which was originally a plugin for docker but is now built into the engine.
+See this note for an LLM produced summary of docker compose: [[General - Docker Compse]]